microshare/microshare.github.io/docs/2/technical/quick-start/share-secured-data-with-gpg.md

 {% include image.html url="/assets/img/gpg_encrypton/gpg_encryption_15.png" height="500" width="500" %}

-3) Select one or more files to Sign/encrypt and click Open.
-(IMPORTANT: See additional notes below for details on proper file types)
+3) Select one or more files to sign/encrypt and click Open.
+(IMPORTANT: See additional notes below for details on proper file type selection)

 {% include image.html url="/assets/img/gpg_encrypton/gpg_encryption_16.png" height="500" width="500" %}

 4) Ensure the “Sign as:” and “Encrypt for me:” boxes are checked and that your email address is selected in the respective fields.
 Select the “Encrypt for others” box.
 Begin typing services@microshare.io, and select the option labeled “Timothy Panagos (For Exchange of Secure Creds) services@microshare.io”.
-In the Output section of the dialog box, select where you would like to save the file when it had been encrypted, then press Sign/Encrypt.
+In the Output section of the dialog box, select where you would like to save the file when it has been encrypted, then press Sign/Encrypt.

 {% include image.html url="/assets/img/gpg_encrypton/gpg_encryption_17.png" height="500" width="500" %}